In the guide

 - have adverse effects on human and animal health

 - make food derived from food-producing animals unsafe for human consumption

-Only approved additives may be used in animal feed to a limit specified by the European Commission.
-For more information on additives please see the European Commission website.
+Only approved additives may be used in animal feed, and they may only be used up to a specified limit.
+For more information on additives please see the Food Standards Agency website.

 Feed businesses must have in place a written plan, based upon the principles of HACCP.
 This plan must be maintained and kept up to date.

 A full HACCP system will analyse every step of the feed activities under the control of the feed business to identify hazards that may occur and implement controls (critical control points).
-The seven steps to HACCP can briefly be described as follows:
+The seven steps to HACCP may be briefly described as follows:

 - conduct a hazard analysis to find any potential hazards that could occur during production.
 A hazard is something that might be harmful and may involve either microbiological, chemical or physical contamination.
 Determine what controls you can put in place to eliminate the hazards or reduce them to a safe, acceptable level

 - determine the critical control points (CCP).
 Decide which of these controls are critical to ensuring feed safety.
 A control is critical if the hazard will not be removed at any later stage of production